Luis-Felipe-N/Bot-sorteio/README.md

     <a href="https://www.python.org/"> 🔗 Python </a>
 </h1>

-#### :rocket: Bot-sorteio is a project for you that want win sweepstakes in Instagram, and want made it .:grinning:
+#### :rocket: Bot-sorteio is a project for you that want win sweepstakes in Instagram, and want made it automated manner.:grinning:

 ### Installation